Gino Cappello: International career

-Cappello debuted for the Italy national team on 22 May 1949 in a 3–1 win against Austria.
-He was one of four players to play both games at the 1950 World Cup.
-Four years later he was also called up to the national team for the 1954 World Cup, where he wore the number 10 shirt, becoming the first Italian player to wear the iconic jersey in a World Cup as it was the first tournament which required players to wear numbers on their shirts.
+Cappello debuted for the Italian national team on 22 May 1949 in a 3–1 win against Austria.
+A year later, at the 1950 World Cup, he was one of four Italian players to play both games.
+Four years later, he was selected to play again in the 1954 World Cup where he became the first Italian player to wear the number 10 shirt at a World Cup.
 He played his last game for Italy in a 4–1 win against Belgium during the tournament.